 Here, I did something incredibly simple.
 I mixed some Gorgonzola cheese with Mascarpone Cheese and heaped it on a pear half.
 I envisioned this as a salad or a starter.
 But, as I pressed my husband for feedback and advice, he pulled out a box of Triscuits, and began to slice it up for crackers.
 I momentarily pulled back as though he had really missed the point.
 But, he was absolutely on to something.
 It was great.
 The salt and the crispy texture was a wonderful addition.
 So, you have a lot of options with this.
 Cut it into chunks and serve it as an hors d’oeuvre.
 Place it on a bed of lettuce with a drizzle of fine balsamic vinegar, or slice it up and serve it on crackers for a snack, like Pitts and I did.

-Squeeze a little bit of lemon juice into a dish of water.
-(I tried my trick of soaking the pears in salt water, like I do for apples, and it was not as effective as the lemon water in this scenario).
+- Squeeze a little bit of lemon juice into a dish of water.
 Use a melon baller to cut out the seeds from the pear.
 I left the stem attached to one side for the sake of appearance.
 Dip your cut pears into the water to help prevent browning.

-Blot the pear halves with a paper towel so that the cheese will adhere a bit better.
-Finally, use a fork or spoon to gently pile the cheese mixture onto the pear halves, pressing it down with the fork or spoon so that it stays in place nicely.
+- Blot the pear halves with a paper towel so that the cheese will adhere a bit better.
+Use a fork or spoon to gently pile the cheese mixture onto the pear halves, pressing it down with the fork or spoon so that it stays in place nicely.
 Serve on greens like a salad, or serve with a knife surrounded by crackers as an appetizer.

 That’s it.
 It is really simple and lovely and I hope you try it.
 If any of you have any magic tricks that keep pears from browning, I’d love to hear them.